 Prior Convictions of Violent Acts:

-This kind of evidence consists of any prior convictions for violent offenses in the past ten years.
+This kind of evidence consists of any prior convictions for violent crimes in the past ten years.
 For example, if you were previously convicted for domestic violence, the prosecution could use this as impeachment evidence to show that you are an aggressive person.
 In California, evidence of a defendant’s prior convictions of violent acts are always admissible in a prosecution for child abuse.

 No Negative Contact Order vs. Criminal Protective Order